proddata/crate/docs/sql/statements/create-table.rst

 --------------------------------------------

-Controls the total number of shards (replicas and primaries) allowed to be :ref:`allocated <glossary-shard-allocation>` on a single node.
+Controls the total number of shards (replicas and primaries) allowed to be :ref:`allocated <gloss-shard-allocation>` on a single node.
 Defaults to unbounded (-1).

 :value: